 First and foremost, the leads are essentially FREE.
 Open houses are a wonderful way to get in front of “ready to buy” home buyers, potential home sellers in the neighborhood and they also help to create name recognition in your preferred neighborhoods or service areas.

-- Average number of people through open house: 6
+- The average number of people through open house: 6

-- Average number “leads” per open house: 3
+- The average number “leads” per open house: 3

 - Number of open houses per week: 2